richbm10/dev-ops-program-project-2/README.md

 Instead of using ./create.sh use the ./update.sh script

 ### Working test after infraestructure is created
-Copy the project-2-servers-stack WebAppLBUrl output and paste it in a browser
+Copy the project-2-servers-stack WebAppLBUrl output and paste it in a browser.

+Currently the production env is running on: http://proje-webap-1jnkgkr0hs682-1142889075.us-west-2.elb.amazonaws.com/